Tag: cybersecurity for developers

 🔧 Why I wrote playbooks for everything: My infrastructure runs trading automation that touches real money and brokerage APIs.
 A 6-hour incident response isn’t just inconvenient—it’s a financial risk.
 Every playbook I write is an investment in faster recovery, and I test them quarterly with tabletop exercises.

-Incident response is a team effort, and collaboration between security and development teams is crucial.
+Incident response is a team effort, and collaboration between security and development teams is key.
 Here’s how to foster this partnership:

 • Shared Ownership: Security is everyone’s responsibility.
 Encourage developers to take an active role in securing systems.
 For example, involve them in threat modeling exercises for new features.